 1. Why can’t you spell the word “inaugural?”
 The answer is that Amy is an English professor at UNCW.
 By the way, she is a White English professor, not a Black English professor like Maurice Martinez.

 2. What is the meaning of all the letters in this veritable alphabet soup of liberal victim-hood?
 The answer is “gay, lesbian, bisexual, transgendered, questioning, inter-sexed, and ally.”
 For the record, I had to write Amy to ask her the meaning of “A”.
 I thought it might stand for androgyny or, perhaps, something to do with the buttocks.
-We already have the feminists reclaiming the c-word in
+We already have the feminists reclaiming the c-word in The Vagina Monologues.
+I don’t want to hear a bunch of LGBTQI people reclaiming the a-word.
+That’s one monologue I can do without.

 3. Why is your new center called “LGBTQIA” in the text of the invitation and “GLBTQIA” in your signature?
 Is there a power struggle going on between the “Gs” and the “Ls”?
 Is it likely to become as contentious as the struggle between the “crips” and the “bloods”?
 I mean, can’t we all just get along?!